ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_DigestingDocumentation.md

 -k, -apropos = searches the man page for the description or names i put in (a search modifier sort of)

 # Helpful Programs
+-h = alternative to man cmd

 # Help for Builtins
+builtin cmds are commands stored in shell rather as an executable program like man or -help an example of builtin cmd --> help